Xilinx/Vitis-AI/DPU-TRD/prj/Vitis/README.md

 ### 5.3 Change the Configuration

 The DPU IP provides some user-configurable parameters to optimize resource utilization and customize different features.
-Different configuratons can be selected for DSP slices, LUT, block RAM(BRAM), and UltraRAM utilization based on the amount of available programmable logic resources.
+Different configurations can be selected for DSP slices, LUT, block RAM(BRAM), and UltraRAM utilization based on the amount of available programmable logic resources.
 There are also options for addition functions, such as channel augmentation, average pooling, depthwise convolution.

 The TRD also support the softmax function.